truhanen/serobot/README.md

 # serobot

-API & web UI for controlling a Raspberry Pi robot.
+Python API & web UI for controlling a Raspberry Pi robot.

 ### Features
 - Support for most of the devices of the development platform, including